 “Ya gots ta go,” ‘Gator laments.
 “Bring guitars, so as y’all kin play at the party.”

 “Jist play acoustic.
 We’ll all sit around and sing ‘Kumbaya.’”

 I’m impressed that ‘Gator has some musical knowledge, if not discerning taste.
 The Seekers?
 Pete Seeger?
 Joan Baez?

 We drive to the Hyland house to pick up guitars and let the moms know where we’re going.
 They immediately prescribe a midnight curfew which we refuse to acknowledge.
 We’ll have to leave as soon as we get there.
-They insist on us taking the station wagon, instead of riding in the boys’ pickups.
-I ride with ‘Gator until he picks up his comfort girl/cheerleader.
+They insist we take the station wagon, instead of riding in the boys’ pickups.
+I ride with ‘Gator until he picks up his comfort-girl/cheerleader.
 We drive all over Ames picking up each of his posse member’s girlfriends, before heading out-of-town to the mysterious barn location.
 Soon we’re driving on dirt roads, off the main highway.
 Twenty minutes later we spot the party, lit up by a circle of pickups with their headlights on.
-The sound of Boston is blaring from a pickup’s radio
+The sound of Boston is blaring from the pickups’ radios.

 Stadium rock meant for sitting on your ass and slowly waving your hair around – long guitar solos played at a stately pace.
 I hate it.
 Good old country will be an improvement.
 Where’s Willie Nelson?
 Probably out behind the barn, getting stoned.

 Everyone goes in different directions once we park.
 The girls grab me by each arm.
 It’s their first barn party.
 The chaos is infectious, if not the sounds.
 People we barely know, run up to us, offering beer and/or joints.
 My forsaken prior life beckons.
 I remain a protector of the girls, who recoil at the offerings of demon alcohol and reefer madness.
 We find a group of girls who welcome additional abstainers.